mangez84/enjoytrivia/README.md

 - The game can be played on computers, tablets and smartphones.
 - Good visual feedback when a question is answered correctly or incorrectly.
 - It is possible to send feedback to the developer using a form.
+- A time-based mode that further challenges the player.
+- A source of knowledge because the correct answer is highlighted if the player should answer incorrectly.
+- If all questions are answered correctly, the player is rewarded with a celebration.

 ### Features Left to Implement

+- None at the moment.